founderofxponent/virion-labs-mono-repo/tests/manual/guides/admin/MANUAL_TESTING_ADMIN_FEATURES.md

     -   **Webhook URL:** `https://your-test-api.com/webhook/summer-festival`

 5. Click the "Save Campaign" button.
-6.  **Expected Result:** The user is redirected to the "Bot Campaigns" page, and the new campaign, "Summer Festival Giveaway - 2024", is visible at the top of the campaign list with a "Draft" status.
+6.  **Expected Result:** The user is redirected to the "Bot Campaigns" page, and the new campaign, "Summer Festival Giveaway - 2024", is visible at the top of the campaign list with an "Active" status.

 ---